bitfireAT/icsx5-website/faq.md

 Frequently Asked Questions
 ==========================

-ICSx⁵ is in some ways similar to DAVx⁵ (for instance, it relies on the Android sync framework to do its work and is built on the same libraries).
+ICSx⁵ is in some ways similar to DAVx⁵ (for instance, it relies on Android WorkManager to do its work and is built on the same libraries).
 So, having a look at the [DAVx⁵ FAQ](https://www.davx5.com/faq) might give useful ideas.